So, you’re pregnant?!?! Congrats!

 Now what to do first?

-Check out this list of things to do during your first trimester of pregnancy.
+Check out this list of important things to do during your first trimester of pregnancy.

-It might have been a battle to get here or a complete surprise.
+It might have been a battle getting pregnant, relatively simple or a maybe a complete surprise pregnancy.

 Are you trying to find out what to do during your first trimester of pregnancy?
 Don’t worry, don’t stress, you’re in the right spot.